-Hurricane Maria is the third major hurricane to pass through the Caribbean in the last few weeks.
-The storm devastated many islands still reeling from the impact of Hurricane Irma, and exacerbated the crisis by wreaking havoc on islands such as Puerto Rico that had been spared Irma’s destruction.
+Hurricane Maria devastated many islands still reeling from the impact of Hurricane Irma and exacerbated the crisis by wreaking havoc on islands such as Puerto Rico that had been spared Irma’s destruction.

 Responding to Hurricanes Irma and Maria

-Our team in northern Haiti continues to operate mobile medical units that can respond to flare-ups of cholera—a risk that could increase as a result of Irma’s heavy rainfall as it passed the island.
-The team is looking at ways they can plus up support to help prevent a spike in cholera cases, and working to identify additional relief that might be needed in the wake of Irma.
+At the same time, our team in northern Haiti continues to operate mobile medical units that can respond to flare-ups of cholera—a risk that could increase as a result of heavy rainfall.
+The team is looking at ways they can plus up support to help prevent a spike in cholera cases and working to identify additional relief that might be needed.